ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is required. </dd>
 <dt>`-khp`, `--known-hosts-path`</dt>
 <dd>The path to your known hosts file.
 This value is a security feature to ensure that the private key is only used to authenticate at hosts that you previously accessed, specifically, the GitHub or GitLab hosts.
-You find the value by running `cat ~/.ssh/known_hosts | base64` (OSX) or `cat ~/.ssh/known_hosts | base64 -w 0` (UNIX).
+This file is usually located at `$HOME/.ssh/known_hosts` (Mac OS or Linux) or at `%HOMEPATH%\.ssh\known_hosts` (Windows).
 This value is optional.
 </dd>
 </dl>